BrianSturgis/Tap-Room-Redux/README.md

 - Adobe Photo Shop
 - Adobe XD

+### using the application
+app must be run from its fundamentals branch

 ### `npm install`
 This app uses node.js.
 If you do not already have node.js installed, visit https://nodejs.org/en/download/ and install.
 After installing node..